dps/remarkable-keywriter/README.md

 A full screen content-only UI inspired by [Notable's](https://github.com/notable/notable) full-screen focus mode.
 Content is written in markdown format and you can flip from edit mode to rendered reading mode by hitting escape.
 The `sundown` markdown renderer is built in - full markdown syntax is supported.
 I love the keyboard driven productivity of Slack's omnibox, so Ctrl-K brings up a quick note switcher...
 Type the name of a fresh note and hit enter to start composing something new!
 There's just enough functionality without a keyboard connected to make it possible to read previously composed notes.

 Building this was fun, it works particularly well outdoors in direct sunlight and is quite an enchanting experience for note taking and focused writing...
-I even used it to write this blog post!
+I even used it to write this README!